Bananarama: 1992–2001: Duo re-launch, Please Yourself, Ultra Violet and Exotica

-In 1992, Dallin and Woodward returned as a duo and had a UK top 30 hit with "Movin' On" (UK #24), which was the first single from the 1993 album Please Yourself.
-Other singles from the album were "Last Thing on My Mind" (UK #71) and a cover of the 1976 Andrea True Connection song "More, More, More" (UK #24).
-This album was Bananarama's last one on London Records.
+In 1992, Dallin and Woodward returned as a duo and had a UK Top 30 hit with "Movin' On" (UK No. 24), which was the first single from the 1993 album Please Yourself.
+Other singles from the album were "Last Thing on My Mind" (UK No. 71) and a cover of the 1976 Andrea True Connection song "More, More, More" (UK No. 24).
+In July 2018, Mark Elliot of Classic Pop ranked Please Yourself as the 14th best album ever produced by Stock Aitken Waterman.
+He presented the album as "a concept project [Waterman] billed "ABBA-Banana", and considered "Movin'On" and "Last Thing on My Mind" as "classics".

 Their next offering was 1995's Ultra Violet (entitled I Found Love in Japan) on a new label.
 The album and its three singles — "I Found Love", "Every Shade of Blue", and "Take Me to Your Heart" — were only released in some European countries, North America, Japan, and Australia, but not in Britain.
 In 1998, Dallin and Woodward asked Fahey to join them to record the track "Waterloo" (a cover of the classic ABBA song) for the Eurovision celebration A Song for Eurotrash on Channel 4.
-However, Fahey made it clear that it was a one-off and that she was not formally rejoining the group.
 In 1999, Dallin, Woodward, and Fahey were interviewed together for an episode of the BBC music documentary series Young Guns Go For It dedicated to the group.
-Jacquie O'Sullivan also took part in the programme.

 In 2001, Dallin and Woodward, who had been frequently working in France, had recorded the album Exotica with the French label M6.
 The album also included a cover of George Michael's "Careless Whisper", Latin- and R&B-influenced dance songs, and reinterpreted versions of their earlier hits.

-2002–2006: Drama
+2002–2006: Very Best and Drama

-By 2002, Bananarama had sold 40 million records worldwide.
-That year, they released another greatest hits album, The Very Best of Bananarama, in the UK.
-They also recorded the song "Love Him, Leave Him, Forget Him" for Sky TV's show Is Harry on the Boat? as well as the song "U R My Baby" for a German disco project.
-With Siobhan Fahey returning as a special guest for a performance of "Venus", the group celebrated the 20th anniversary of their first hit with a gig at G-A-Y at the London Astoria, in front of an audience of 3,000 people.

-With 1980s retro in vogue, Bananarama made a comeback in the British dance charts in 2005.
-Solasso remixed their early hit "Really Saying Something".
-A video was filmed with models from Britain's Next Top Model TV show.

-In 2005, Dallin and Woodward collaborated with Swedish hit makers Murlyn, writing and recording in Sweden for 6 months to produce the album 'Drama'.
-The first single "Move in My Direction" reached #14.
-The second single "Look on the Floor (Hypnotic Tango)" entered and peaked at #26 on the UK charts.
-In the US on the Billboard Dance Chart, "Look on the Floor" peaked at #2 and "Move in My Direction" reached #14 in July 2006.